-GROUP SIZE: 10.
+GROUP SIZE: 10 (minimum of 6 required).

-COST: Starting at \sim \$7,550 per person for two people, double occupancy, not including airfare, singles extra.
+COST: \$3,956 per person, double occupancy, not including airfare, singles extra.
 See the Costs section on page 5.

 ACCOMMODATIONS: Lodging ranges from rustic to modern, all with private baths.
 While most lodges do not have air conditioning, some may have fans.